digitie/transmission-remote-dotnet/README.txt

 CREDITS AND ACKNOWLEDGEMENTS
 ----------------------------

- * Jayrock (http://jayrock.berlios.de/) is used for encoding and decoding JSON.
-The revision as of December 2008 is currently being used with no modifications (which I would have to publish under the LGPL licence).
  * All icons are the creation of David Vignoni in his Nuvola theme. http://www.icon-king.com/
- * Elbandi has made a number of notable contributions including SSL, speed graphs and GeoIP support.
+ * Első András has made a number of notable contributions including SSL, speed graphs and GeoIP support.
- * Thank you to all the following users kind enough to translate this application
+ * Thank you to all the following users kind enough to translate this application:
-    * Romaric R. for the French translation
+    * Romaric R. for the French translation.
-	* benba for the German translation
+	* benba for the German translation.
-	* drphrozen for the Danish translation
+	* drphrozen for the Danish translation.
+	* Első András for the Hungarian translation.

 ABOUT
 ----------------------------